Exigent07/blog-site/posts/nday-filestorage-m0leCon.md

 });
 ```

 Our goal is to send a POST request to the Node.js application with an `x-get-flag` header.
-In addition, there is another route, `/create-user`, which allows for creating a new user.
+In addition, there is another route, `/create-user`, which creates a new user.

 ### PHP